 - "I believe the purpose of our marriage is to give birth to and raise healthy children."

 - "I believe the purpose of our marriage is to never have children of any kind and only be the two of us for the rest of our lives."

 See the difference?

 In the second set of responses, both cannot exist together.
 You cannot give birth to children and never have children at the same time.

 If you find that both of you have opposing purposes for your marriage, I highly suggest looking into counseling of some kind.
 Either with a licensed marriage counselor, or a mentor, if you are a Christian couple, with the pastor of your church, to get guidance around what to do.

 The point of this exercise is to help both of you become more intentional about your interactions with your spouse.
 To be more focused on what you want your marriage to become.

 Also, it is to help you better understand your spouse and their interactions with you.
 If you feel the purpose of your marriage is to serve your community, and your spouse is asking for a night in alone with you, you can recognize that you are both speaking to your own purpose and then work together to find solutions.

+Now, Jesus may have been talking about us as spiritual beings, but it is applicable to all areas of life.
 This is what you will be doing after you define the purpose of your marriage.
 You can take control over your actions.
 You can stop doing the things in your marriage that are actually creating a lack of fulfillment.

 And you can start working towards finding fulfillment in your marriage together.
 Intentionally.